MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-scope.md

 ﻿---
-title: Transition to support - support scope
+title: Define the support scope for support models in your Dynamics 365 implementation projects
 description: This article is illustrates the importance of defining the support scope and the different aspects involved in a support model in Dynamics 365 implementation projects.
 author: taksatoms
 ms.author: tsato